Inner Research – How to deal with problems

 I can’t live with this sword of Damocles hanging over my head!

-How do we start this process?
+How do we begin this process?

-Victim to the difficulty
+Victim of difficulty

 Lesson at school - Franklin D. Roosevelt Library and Museum, Public domain, via Wikimedia Commons.
 Example of inner research